annalenalamprecht/CoTaPP/Lecture Notes/01 Computational Thinking.md

 Thus, to display a number, at least 2 and at most 7 of the segments are switched on.

 Recently one of the segments was broken and did not switch on at all.
 Nevertheless it was possible to recognize all numbers and tell them apart.
-Which segment could have been the broken one?
+Which segment(s) could have been the broken one?

 ### 4. Quarters (★★★☆☆)